gabuvns/simulator-sb/README.md

 # Custom Machine Code Runtime Simulator
 Simulator created for "Basic Software" class at University of Brasilia.
-There is also an assembler avaiable at [github](https://github.com/gabuvns/assembler-sb)
+There is also an assembler avaiable at [github](https://github.com/gabuvns/assembler-sb) and one [linker](https://github.com/gabuvns/linker-sb).

 ## Getting Started
-This program executes the code generated with this [custom assembler](https://github.com/gabuvns/assembler-sb).
+This program executes the code generated with this [linker](https://github.com/gabuvns/linker-sb).
 Just follow along to get the project running

 ## Prerequisites